shahin-jafarzadeh/h-index_ADS/README.md

 # h-index from SAO/NASA Astrophysics Data System (ADS)

-The package includes a Python code to automatically fetch h-index from SAO/NASA Astrophysics Data System (ADS) for a given ORCID (Open Researcher and Contributor ID), and an exmaple PHP code (see below) on how to display the h-index on a webpage.
+The package includes a Python code to automatically fetch h-index from [SAO/NASA Astrophysics Data System (ADS)](href="https://ui.adsabs.harvard.edu) for a given [ORCID](https://orcid.org) (Open Researcher and Contributor ID), and an exmaple PHP code (see below) on how to display the h-index on a webpage.

+### IMPORTANT:
+Please note that the latest h-index is automatically fetched from the ADS for all your publications linked to your ORCID.
+As such, it works correctly only if all your publications in ADS have been linked (claimed) to your ORCID.
+See [here](https://ui.adsabs.harvard.edu/orcid-instructions/) on how to link your publications and ORCID in ADS.

 ## Prepare the Python code
-* Creat an account at the <a href="https://ui.adsabs.harvard.edu" target="_blank">SAO/NASA Astrophysics Data System (ADS)</a>, if you do not already have one.
+* Creat an account at the [SAO/NASA Astrophysics Data System (ADS)](href="https://ui.adsabs.harvard.edu), if you do not already have one.
 * Login into your ADS account.
 * **Generate a new key** under [*Settings* > *API token*](https://ui.adsabs.harvard.edu/user/settings/token).
 * Replace the **Your_ADS_API_Token** in line 21 of the Python code (compute_h_index.py).